mbarkhau/sbk/READMEv2.md

 ## Shamirs Secret Sharing

+This seciton describes the magic involved to generate the `shares`.

 ### Prelude: Naive Key Splitting

 It's fairly obvoius why you might want to split a secret key into multiple parts: Anybody who finds or steals the full key will have access to your wallet.
-To reduce your risk if being robbed, you can split the key into multiple parts.
+To reduce the risk if being robbed, you can split the key into multiple parts.

 If for example you have a wallet seed of 12 bytes `"abcd efgh ijkl"` (with 96 bits of entropy), you could split it into fragments: `"1: abcd"`, `"2: efgh"`, `"3: ijkl"`.
-This way each fragment is not enough by itself to recover your wallet.
-The downside is that you increase the risk of losing your wallet: If you lose even one fragment, you lose the wallet.
+This way each fragment (by itself) is not enough to recover your wallet.
+The downside is that you increase the risk of losing your wallet: If you lose even one fragment, you lose the entire wallet.

-To reduce this risk, you might want to add redundancy by making a copy of your each fragment: `"4: abcd"`, `"5: efgh"`, `"6: ijkl"`.
-Now if fragment 1 is lost, you may still have access to fragment 4, which is a copy.
+To reduce this risk, you might want to add redundancy by making more fragments: `"4: cdef"`, `"5: ghij"`, `"6: klab"`.
+Now if fragment 1 is lost, you may still have access to fragment 4 and 6 from which you can recover the secret.

 There are two downsides to this approach:

- 1. Some of the fragments are identical or have overlapping parts of the secret. and so the redundancy is not as great as you might hope.
-This means that two fragments could be lost and if they are the only ones with that part of the secret (for exapmle fragment 1 and 4), then you may have lost your wallet.
+ 1. Some of the fragments may be identical or have overlapping parts, so the redundancy is not as great as you might hope: Two fragments could be lost and if they are the only ones with a specific part of the secret (for example fragment 1 and 4), then you may have lost your wallet, even though you have 4 other fragments that are perfectly preserved.
  2. If a fragment falls in the hands of an attacker, they can try to guess the remaining 8 bytes, which leaves `2**64` combinations to search through to find your wallet seed.
-If you have wrongfully trusted two people, and they collude with each other (which they have a financial incentive to do), then they only have `2**32` combinations left to search through.
+If you have wrongfully trusted two people, and they collude with each other (which they have a financial incentive to do), then they may have only `2**32` combinations left for their brute force search.

-There may be slightly more clever schemes along these lines, but fortunately there is a better alternative: Shamir's Secret Sharing.
+There may be slightly more clever schemes along these lines, but I won't go into them, as there is fortunately a better alternative: Shamir's Secret Sharing.

+### SSS: Shamir's Secret Sharing

-Keys can be split into `shares` in a way that each `share` is completely independent of every other.
+With SSS, a key can be split into `shares` such that each `share` is completely independent of every other.
 Assuming a `3of5` scheme:

  1. Any two `shares` can be lost and the remaining three are enough to recover the original key.
- 2. Any individual `share` (or subset of `shares` below the `threshold`) does not contain any useful information.
-This means that access to a `share` does not provide an attacker with any advantage if they try to brute-force your wallet seed.
+ 2. Any individual `share` (or subset of `shares` below the `threshold` of three) is useless.
+This means that access to fewer than three `shares` does not provide an attacker with any advantage if they attempt to brute-force a wallet seed.

-### SSS: Shamir's Secret Sharing

 To get an intuition of how SSS works, it is enough to recall some high-school calculus.